posty69/prog-reseau/README.md

 # prog-reseau
 TP de programmation reseau en c avec des sockets

-Please read "manuel-d-utilisation.pdf" for more information.
+Please read the file _manuel-d-utilisation.pdf_ for more information about the program.